bbc/tal/overview/device-configuration.md

 In addition to the framework configuration, it is likely you will want to specify application specific properties per device.

-It is TAL convention to do this via a separate JSON file, then merge the two to a single variable stored at `antie.framework.deviceConfiguration`
+It is TAL convention to do this via a separate JSON file, then merge the two to a single object

-You should never access this variable directly, instead use the `antie.device` method `getConfig()`

 There is a method `mergeConfigurations()` in the _AntieFramework_ php class for merging device configurations.
 Note that `mergeConfigurations()` overrides any properties present in the original with those present in the patch.